 We are in a business that is striving to improve its effect on global emissions and while the automotive industry is taking great strides to make improvements I/we thought it would be a great idea to partner with local registered charity; Ringwood Actions for Climate Emergency (RACE).

-Abacus are really pleased to offer you the opportunity to help by making a donation to this charity.
-Every £2 donated will go towards planting and maintaining a tree, helping our local and global environment to flourish for ourselves and our future generations.
+Abacus are really pleased to offer you the opportunity to help as well.
+By making a donation to this charity, every £2 you give will go towards planting and maintaining a tree, helping our local and global environment to flourish for ourselves and our future generations.

 To help make a difference simply select "Plant a Tree" during the booking process.

 When it comes to climate change, the message is clear: native woods and trees are one of the best ways to tackle the climate crisis.
 As the biggest plants on the planet, they give us oxygen, store carbon, stabilise the soil and give life to the world's wildlife.